 What different flags on Phuket beaches mean

-You’ve probably noticed that there are flags of different colors on the tourist beaches of the island.
+You’ve probably noticed that there are flags of different colors on the tourist beaches of Phuket.
 It’s essential to know what each of them means, primarily for your own safety.
 So, what do the colors of the flags on Phuket’s beaches signify?

 🟥 Red Flag.
 Just like a red traffic light, this flag signifies prohibition.
 Swimming on such beaches is not allowed.
 They are usually placed in areas where a dangerous rip current has been detected or where boats dock.
 A double red flag means double danger: these flags are set when the sea is particularly rough and can pose a threat to life.